Open-Source-Community/The-Art-of-Linux-24/Session 2/README.md

 10. Go back to `main` branch.
 Bring the work you did on branch `intro` to main (DO NOT rebase).

 11. You just finished working on your release!
 Create a suitable tag titled `v1` for your release.

+12. After finishing all steps, upload all changes you made to the remote repository.